-Veggie Pad Thai Salad with a sweet and savory peanut dressing – ready in 15 minutes or less.
+Veggie Pad Thai Salad with a sweet and savoury peanut dressing – ready in 15 minutes or less.
 This spicy noodle bowl uses julienned zucchini in place of noodles making it perfect as light lunch or dinner side.

 I think it’s about time I buy myself an spiralizer because I’m just about done with slicing the ever-loving you-know-what out of my fingers with my current julienne peeler.
 We had a good run together, my julienne peeler and I and have made lots of fun things together.
 We went through countless carrots, tons of courgettes, I even made hash browns out of a few potatoes.
 But now it’s time for bigger and better things and I can’t keep hurting myself like this.
 It’s time to move on….